icdev2dev/selfet/README.md

 Broadly I define autonomous agents as agents that work independently; but co-operatively; with other agents to accomplish certain goals.

-We will use the example of using three persona to illustrate the concept of autonomous agents before diving deeper into code.
+We will use the example of using three person to illustrate the concept of autonomous agents before diving deeper into code.

 # High Level Conceptual Architecture

-## Three Personas
+## Three Persons
 Let's assume that we have these three individuals working in a company :

 (a) Aileen -- who is a trend identifier